 Members will notice some new procedures when they sign in to use Club ranges.
 The changes, effective immediately, were the work of a Firing Range Safety Committee named in December.
 The new rules were announced at the January meeting.

-This is unchanged: Members must sign in and out when using any Club property and non-members must be with a member to use the Club grounds.
+This is unchanged: Members must sign in and out inside the clubhouse when using any Club property and non-members must be with a member to use the Club grounds.
 A non-member on the property without a Club member is trespassing and can be arrested.

 The new rules change the location where members must sign in while using the ranges across Wayman Branch Road from the clubhouse.

 Shooters at the trap and skeet fields must sign in at the trap building.
 Those using the rifle range or the outdoor pistol range will sign-in at their respective ranges.

 The red safety flag for the trap and skeet ranges will be stored inside the power building between the trap and skeet fields.
 ONLY the person opening the range will be responsible for raising the flag, turning the power on, lowering the flag, returning it to the power building and turning the power off.
 (Amendment effective Sunday, July 22, 2012)

 Locked red plastic range boxes will be located near both the rifle range and the outdoor pistol range.
 The first four digits of the clubhouse combination will be used to open the range boxes.
 Life members will receive 2012 membership cards so they have the combination for this year.
 The range boxes will contain the sign-in books and red range safety flags.
 Shooters at each range are expected to put the red flag up before shooting, then return it and the sign-in book to the box when they are finished.

 On all ranges,shooters are expected to pick up spent brass and remove trash when they are done.